muesli/beehive/README.md

 Chains consist of four parts:

 1. "Name"        : the name of your Chain
-2. "Description" : a decription of what this Chain does
+2. "Description" : a description of what this Chain does
 3. "Event"       : the Event to "listen" for
 4. "Elements"    : an array of Filters to apply to, and Actions to take when your Event occurs